donfitch1354/ECE-383-PONG/README.md

     Modularity is very helpful (achieved B functionality in just two tries due to the modular nature of my code) in that it makes adding functionality, troubleshooting, and code readability much easier than in a more generalized approach.

+    Documentation: Used C2C Will Parks Readme as a template.